 Marchegg can be easily reached from Vienna by car.
 Thanks to its closeness to the Slovakian border, it’s easily reachable from Bratislava too.

 - Vienna – Marchegg, 53 kilometers, around 1-hour drive

 - Bratislava – Marchegg, 33 kilometres, around 40 minutes drive

 Getting around Marchegg

 Once you arrive in Marchegg, you can eighter walk or bike.
 Since Hof Castle is only 7 km away, you might want to bike to it as well.
 Bring your own or rent one from the city center or train station.

 If you arrive at Marchegg by train, you can rent a bike from the NextBike stand, near the railway station.
-If you come by car, park your car near the Marchegg Castle and rent a bike from the NextBike stand, on the main street, opposite the police station.
+If you come by car, park your car near Marchegg Castle and rent a bike from the NextBike stand, on the main street, opposite the police station.

 Renting a bike from NextBike: You need to download the NextBike app and make an account.
-Once you did it, follow the steps, and you are good to go.
+Follow the steps once you do it, and you are good to go.
 Price: 1€/hour.

 If you choose not to drive or bike to Hof Castle, another option is available at the Marchegg railway station: a shuttle bus.
 The Blaguss shuttle buses depart at 10.15, 12.15, and 15.15 and return at 11.45, 14.45, and 16.45 only on Saturdays, Sundays, and Holidays.
 Price: 5€/person.

 One day trip to the stork town MARCHEGG should be on everyone’s list traveling to this part of the country.
 Plan well, and you’ll discover everything this little town has to offer.